Learn Touch Typing

 The online course is FREE.
 An EXERCISE section is provided in each LESSON.

-Training is made up of Pro and Amateur versions.
+The training consists of Pro and Amateur versions.

 Keep in Mind